 Ocular rosacea, or Subtype 4, affects the eyes.
 If you have ocular rosacea, your eyelids may swell and turn red.
 Many people with this subtype also experience dry, itchy, red eyes.

 Rosacea currently has no cure, but a combination of treatments can help manage the condition and reduce flare-ups.
 After a comprehensive examination of your skin, the team at Hill Country Dermatology can address your symptoms with a targeted treatment plan.
 Your treatment may include:

 Topical treatments that constrict the blood vessels can help reduce facial redness, while others target acne-like bumps.
-At-home solutions, such as witch hazel, may also calm your skin enough to minimize inflammation.
+At-home solutions may also calm your skin enough to minimize inflammation.